 An event in Menai Bridge to celebrate North Wales's coastal heritage and the abundance of seafood and fish available around the shores of Anglesey.
-Cooking demonstrations, local produce market, art and craft, music, and activities for kids.
-Admission is free.Find out what's on
+Cooking demonstrations, local produce market, art and craft, music, and activities for kids.What's on

 The date of this year’s Menai Seafood Festival has been announced.
 The Festival, now in its fourth year, will be held on Saturday 20 August, with a Festival concert at Prince’s Pier on the evening of Friday 19 August.